Seeing a dog with his tongue out is pretty standard during the daytime.

 Providing some cool water is another way to do it.
 You can also offer it in many forms of food.

-For example, you can provide some watermelons to your dog as a refreshment.
+For example, you can refresh your dog with some watermelons.

 Other than that, you can also try cooling collars or cooling mats.
 They’re super effective when it comes to cooling your dog!

 How do you tell if your dog is having a nightmare or seizure?

 Dogs love to dream!
-And it’s super easy to tell apart if the dream is good or not.
+And it’s super easy to tell apart if the dream is good.
 If you see your dog kicking or twitching multiple times, it’s probably a nightmare.
 But dogs that have a seizure move more violently and are super rigid.

 Do dogs cry in their sleep?

 If your dog is crying in its sleep, it’s most likely because of dreams.
-Dogs can often dream of something sad, and they may cry because of it.
-They can also bark, growl or whimper sometimes.
+Dogs can often dream of something sad and cry because of it.
+They can also bark, growl, or whimper sometimes.